-I have looked at earthquakes and this area a couple of times before mainly because Victoria looks so much like Christchurch in New Zealand and then because our coming big quake will be some the size of Sendai or larger.
+I have looked at earthquakes and this area a couple of times before mainly because Victoria looks so much like Christchurch in New Zealand and then because our coming big quake could be the size of Sendai or larger.
 Since it is emergency preparedness week I thought I would do an impromptu earthquake drill.
 At 6:11 pm the "Big One" hit.

 The scenario was that Sheila was out with Max and that I was knocked unconscious.
 I wanted to see how much the boys could figure out on their own and also observe where we are not prepared.
 I have thought about this before and thought we were well prepared, it turns out we are not.